 CT scan: This exam creates images of your brain.
 You will lie on a table that slides into a CT scanner.
 A technician will inject contrast dye into one of your veins to make it easier to see the blood flow and spot aneurysms in your brain.

 MRI: This exam is similar in that you lie on a table that slides into a scanner.
-The MRI uses magnetic field and radio waves to create detailed images of your brain and blood vessels.
+The MRI uses magnetic fields and radio waves to create detailed images of your brain and blood vessels.
 MRIs and CT scans can detect aneurysms larger than 3 to 5 millimeters.

 The following tests are more invasive than CT or MRI scans.
-But they could give you and your doctors with a more complete picture of what’s going on:
+But they could give you and your doctors a more complete picture of what’s going on:

 You need treatment as soon as possible if you have a ruptured brain aneurysm, because it’s likely that it will bleed again.
 Treatment involves stopping the blood flow into the aneurysm.

 The procedures carry risks.
-Your doctor will figure out which treatment works best based your health, and the size, type, and location of the aneurysm.
+Your doctor will figure out which treatment works best based on your health, and the size, type, and location of the aneurysm.

 Surgical clipping: A section of your skull is removed to locate the aneurysm.
 A metal clip is placed on the opening of the aneurysm to cut off the blood flow.
 Your skull is then sealed shut.